je-vee/changeDataSource_je-vee/README.md

-the plugin allows to change the datasources of the loaded layers.
-The operation can be performed right clicking on legend items for single layer or globally on a summary table accessible clicking on toolbar plugin icon.
+The plugin allows to change the datasources of the loaded layers.
+The operation can be performed right clicking on legend items for single layer or globally on a summary table by clicking on toolbar plugin icon.
+The plugin takes control of bad layers handling allowing to specify valid datasources working on project